-You might have already heard of online crowdfunding platforms like GoFundMe and Kickstarter and wondered if there are any similar platforms meant to help raise funds for pets.
+You might have already heard of online crowdfunding platforms and wondered if there are any similar platforms meant to help raise funds for pets.

-Fortunately, the solution to this pressing concern comes in the name of Waggle.
+Fortunately, the solution to this pressing concern comes in the form of the Waggle Foundation.

 The Waggle Foundation’s Objectives

-As per Steve Mornelli, CEO and founder of Waggle, “economic euthanasia” is the condition in which pet owners sometimes have no option but to euthanize their pets as a result of the unaffordable costs of veterinary medical care.
+As per Steve Mornelli, CEO and founder of Waggle, “economic euthanasia” is the condition in which pet owners sometimes have no option but to euthanize their pets as a result of unaffordable veterinary care.

 “Economic euthanasia might be a term a lot of your listeners are not aware of.
 I certainly wasn’t when I started Waggle.
-‘Economic euthanasia’, it’s a little…may be hard to say, right, but it really means that people can’t afford the cost of dog surgery and medical treatment that might be emergent to the other types of care.”
+But it really means that people can’t afford the cost of dog surgery and medical treatment…”

 In connection with this, Waggle seeks to establish relationships and grow a community of like-minded individuals and organizations that are committed to helping pets.